Michelada vs. Chelada: What’s the Difference?

-Both the michelada and chelada are super-refreshing citrus beer cocktails served in a chile and salt rimmed glass over ice.
-A michelada is made by adding a spicy tomato and worcestershire sauce based hot sauce to the mix, while the chelada is made with only lime juice and beer over ice.
-Micheladas are a very popular brunch cocktail here in the Sonoran Desert.
+Both the Michelada and Chelada are super-refreshing citrus cocktails served in a chile and salt rimmed glass over ice.
+A Michelada is made by adding a spicy tomato and Worcestershire sauce based hot sauce to the mix, while the Chelada is made with only lime juice and beer over ice.
+The Michelada cocktail is usually made with Mexican beer.
+This recipe uses Ray Ray’s Sonoran Spirit hard iced tea, and a spicy tomato mixer instead.

 Spicy Michelada: Recipe and cocktail photography by Jackie Alpers